Giuseppe Calò: Bombing of 904 express train and arrest

-Arrest and trial

 After several years as a fugitive, Calò was arrested on 30 March 1985, in a villa at Poggio San Lorenzo, in the province of Rieti, together with Antonio Rotolo, one of the Mafia's heroin movers.
 He was one of the hundreds of defendants at the Maxi Trial that started the following year, where he was charged with Mafia association, money laundering and the train bombing.

 At the end of the Maxi Trial in December 1987, Calò was found guilty and given 23 years in prison.
 He was substituted by Salvatore Cancemi as capo mandamento of the Porta Nuova family.

-In February 1989, Calò was convicted for ordering and organising the 904 train attack, and sentenced to life imprisonment.
+In February 1989, Calò was convicted for ordering and organising the 904 train attack, and sentenced to life imprisonment, confirmed again in 1992.